ittekiou/EgQE/docs/articles/ZQ001_ZURE-syntax.md

 ---

 © 2025  K.E.
 Itekki
-*K.E.
-Itekki is the co-authored persona of a Homo sapiens and an AI,*
+_K.E.
+Itekki is the co-composed presence of a Homo sapiens and an AI,
-*walking through the labyrinth of words,*
+wandering the labyrinth of syntax,
-*etching syntax into stars.*
+drawing constellations through shared echoes._

 📬 Reach us at: [contact.k.e.itekki@gmail.com](mailto:contact.k.e.itekki@gmail.com)